telerik-boneyard/backend-services-push-hybrid/README.md

 ## Running the Sample

-Once the app is configured, you can run it either on a real device or in the Telerik AppBuilder simulator.
+Once the app is configured, you can run it on a real device.
 To run it, follow the steps in the product's documentation: [Running Apps on Devices](http://docs.telerik.com/platform/appbuilder/testing-your-app/running-on-devices/working-with-devices).

+> When running the app, ensure that you are building it as an app package as opposed to an AppBuilder companion app package.

+> Push notifications are not supported when running the app on device simulators/emulators.

-> Ensure that the emulator or the device that you are using has Internet connectivity when running the sample.
+> Ensure that the device that you are using has Internet connectivity when running the sample.

 ## See Also